PublicMapping/districtbuilder/doc/arch/adr-01-backend-framework.md

 I evaluated [11 different Node.js web frameworks](https://docs.google.com/spreadsheets/d/1zLixcL1Xt53iYPkvzDHidg48uyKrevO7i7zj6EiBMBA/edit?usp=sharing), which generally fell into 3 types:

-- Minimalistic, generally with only routing and minimal HTTP support.
+- Minimalist, generally with only routing and minimal HTTP support.
 Other features are potentially available as middleware.
    - Express
    - koa
    - hapi
    - Fastify
    - Next
- - Fully featured, with support for user authorization & registration, an ORM, database migrations, etc. Typically built *using* on of the more minimalistic frameworks under the hood.
+ - Fully featured, with support for user authorization & registration, an ORM, database migrations, etc. Typically built *using* one of the more minimalist frameworks under the hood.
    - Adonis
    - Feathers
    - Nest